EngineerBetter/cf-converger/README.md

 * Cloud Foundry groups (being apply to apply to multiple instances)
 * Plugins (extra components to manage SDNs, PCF User invites, et al)

+Notice that apps are not on the list.
+Apps should be arriving courtesy of users or CI.
+If you have a different opinion, please get in touch as we'd love to hear your use cases.

 ## Testing

 Integration tests rely on the availability of a Cloud Foundry instance.